-Although banks are still a viable option they reject more ideas today because of the difficult economic environment.
-This will change over time as the government looks to release funds into the market place.
+Although banks are still a viable option, they reject more ideas today because of the challenging economic environment.

-Having said that, 2012 saw a record 484,000 new businesses start trading.
+In spite of these challenging conditions, 657,970 new businesses formed in 2016 according to Startup Britain.
 We recommend you approach your bank in the first instance as they are still lending to viable businesses.

 Improve your Chances of Success

-With so many options available much like applying for general credit it's best not to flood organisations with applications.
+With so many options available it's all too easy to flood organisations with applications.
+Multiple credit checks raise red flags and could affect your credit history.
 Choose the options that are best suited to your requirements and put all your efforts there.

-- Following any application criteria correctly to avoid being rejected at the application stage
+- Follow any application criteria correctly to avoid being rejected at the first stage.

-- If you do get rejected, ask the lender for reasons why they did not process your loan
+- If you get rejected, ask the lender for the reasons why they didn't process your loan.

 Types of Loans Available